EMS TRAINING, EMT CERTIFICATION, MEDICAL FIRST RESPONDER (MFR)

 Choosing a Career in EMS

-Classes are often two nights a week and occasional Saturdays, with courses varying in length depending on the program you are taking.
+Classes are two nights a week and occasional Saturdays, with courses varying in length depending on the program you are taking.

 Some colleges are now allowing students the opportunity to apply their training and experience towards a degree by allotting a set number of credits based on your history.
-The number of credits allotted and to what degrees you may apply then are based on the policies of the college you attend.
+The number of credits allotted and to what degrees you may apply them are based on the policies of the college you attend.

 Career Opportunities in the EMS Field